Get 80% off your plan for your first 6 months.*

 How do I know if I'm using cash or accrual accounting?

-Look at when you record your income and expenses.
-If you record income only when you receive a payment and expenses only when you pay a bill, you're using cash accounting.
-If you record them when you earn the income or incur the expense (like when you send an invoice or get a bill), you're using accrual accounting.
+Check when you record transactions.
+If you record income when you receive payment and expenses when you pay bills, you're using cash accounting.
+If you record them when you earn income or incur costs (such as when you send an invoice or receive a bill), you're using accrual accounting.

 Do banks prefer accrual or cash basis accounting?

 Most banks and lenders prefer accrual accounting.
-It shows your business’s financial health over time, including money owed to you and bills you need to pay.
-This helps them decide on your loan application.
+It shows your business's financial health over time, including money owed to you and bills you need to pay.
+This gives them a clearer picture when they assess whether to approve your loan.

 Can I switch from cash to accrual accounting?

 Yes, you can switch from cash to accrual accounting.
 Many businesses do this as they grow.
-You’ll need to adjust for income and expenses not yet recorded.
-Work with an accountant to make sure you follow tax rules.
+You'll need to adjust for income and expenses not yet recorded, so work with an accountant to make sure you follow tax rules.

 Disclaimer